This will be a piece of cake, I told myself as we prepared for our move from Baltimore to Waterford what now seems like a lifetime ago…

 In Paris, we had a different experience.
-While you won’t find established expatriate communities in the French capital, you will find lots of expats.
+While you won’t find established expatriate neighborhoods in the French capital, you will find lots of expats.
 Living in Paris, we made new friends who were Italian, Spanish, Portuguese, Argentine, and yes, to our relief, American.
 We made many French friends in Paris as well, but we had no trouble finding American company when we wanted it.

 One of the fundamental choices you must make as you survey the world map in search of the overseas retirement haven with your name on it is this:

 Would you be more comfortable retiring to an established expatriate community, a place where you’ll have no trouble slipping into the local social scene and finding English speakers who share your interests?

 Or do you want to go local, immersing yourself in a new culture completely?